VissarionM/docker-wordpress/README.md

 DOCKER WORDPRESS

 This is an application for `WordPress`.
-We are going to need the application itself, a database, in this case `MariaDB` and finally a proxy server, `Nginx`, for load-balancing the containers.
+We are going to use the application itself, a database, which in this case is `MariaDB` and finally a proxy server, `Nginx`, for load-balancing the containers.

 If you wish, you can do the complete installation by yourself, following the guide.pdf or do a simple installation by following install.pdf.